leonardoanalista/corp-semantic-release/README.md

 ## Options
 * `-d` or `--dryrun`: it runs in non-destructive mode.
-No alteration hsould be done in your workspace.
+No alteration should be done in your workspace.
 * `-v` or `--verbose`: it prints extra info such as commit list from last tag and command details.

 **NOTE**: if you run via `npm`, you have to add `--` before the options so npm passes all arguments to node.
 Eg.: